 So what are the essential tips for adding gamification to your loyalty program strategy?
-Let’s dive into it and get some more insight.
+Let us dive into it and get some more insight.

-Below are some goals that should set in order to gamify your rewards program:
+Below are some goals that should set to gamify your rewards program:

 - Consider the goals of your loyalty program.

 - Consider the outcomes you want to see from gamification.

 - Establish how success will be measured and determine what analytical tools can provide the metrics for success.

 First of all, you should understand what kinds of games your customers will engage with?.
 If your customer base is a mix of demographics, you will need to create a game that has a broad-based appeal.
 And has the flexibility to create challenges to target subsets of customers.
 You can also look at your competitors with similar audiences to see how they engage your customers.